What Does It Mean When Check Engine Light Turns On

 - Select Diagnose by pressing OK/Enter/Read Codes.
 Next, make sure to select Read Fault codes.

 - Write down all the fault codes.
-Once you get the code, fix the problem, then clear the code.
-The check engine light will return if you reset the codes without fixing the problem.
+Once you get the code, fix the problem, then clear it.
+If you reset the codes without fixing the problem, the check engine light will return.

 Got the code; what’s next?

 Always perform further research and troubleshooting.
-Search the code online, plus your vehicle make and model.
-This will allow you to learn about common causes and solutions for your particular car.
+Search the code online, along with your vehicle’s make and model.
+This will allow you to learn about common causes and solutions for your car.

 Consider all possible causes.